pleabargain/EnglishHelpsYourCareer/idioms.md

 # Climb on the bandwagon
 * When people climb on the bandwagon they do something because it is popular and everyone else is doing it.
 # Close at hand
-* If something is close at hand, it is nearby or conveniently located.<br />
+* If something is close at hand, it is nearby or conveniently located.
 # Close but no cigar
 * (USA) If you are close but no cigar, you are close to success, but have not got there.
 # Close call